 This natural approach is the key to why wild animals are not traumatized despite being routinely exposed to life or death situations!
-We all have an in-built way to process trauma when we are able to feel safe, supported and understood.
-This may be years after the original events.
+We all have an in-built way to process trauma.

 Trauma Therapy aims to complete thwarted fight or flight responses and release the biophysical survival energies which are locked into terrifying patterns of fear / anxiety / anger / shutdown / PTSD.

-These sessions differ from yoga therapy sessions as much of the work is done with the therapist during the session with practices to continue in between.
-The therapeutic relationship is an important aspect of this therapy.
+These sessions differ from yoga therapy sessions as most of the work is done with the therapist during the session.

 This can be adapted to people with complex health problems and for young people from the age of 4 years old.
 No minimum level of fitness required.